Moses Matovu

+Moses Matovu (19 June 1949 – 24 September 2026) was a Ugandan saxophonist and singer, best known as the co-founder and long-standing leader of Afrigo Band.
+Formed in 1975, Afrigo Band is Uganda’s most celebrated and longest-running musical band.
+Throughout its history, Matovu served as the band's definitive leader, main instrumentalist, and lead vocalist.

 Early life and education

-Matovu was born on 19 June 1949 in Kawempe Division, Kampala District to Abdallah Bukenya and Solome Nakitto.
+Matovu was born on 19 June 1949 in Kawempe Division, Kampala District, to Abdallah Bukenya and Solome Nakitto.
 When his parents separated, he moved to Mengo with his mother at the age of five.
 He spent most of his childhood with his mother.

-Matovu attended Namirembe Primary School and later Kibuli Secondary School.
+He attended Namirembe Primary School and later Kibuli Secondary School.
 He also attended Pillai's Secondary School.
 However, Matovu's education was cut short in 1966 when traditional institutions were abolished.
 He was on scholarship from Buganda Kingdom.
 With no opportunity to continue in school, Matovu concentrated on football and also joined the music industry in 1967 as a vocalist with the Thunderbirds Band.

 Music career

-Matovu has been in Uganda's music industry for close to 45 years.
+Matovu was in Uganda's music industry for nearly 45 years.
 He started out in Thunderbirds Band in 1967 as a vocalist.
 From there, he joined the Police Band in 1968 and later Cranes Band in 1969 before he and other friends formed Afrigo Band in 1974.
-He has been performing with the band since and is its leader, as of February 2015.
+He performed with the band since and was its leader, as of February 2015.

+Death

+Matovu died on the morning of 24 September 2026, at the age of 77, after suffering a fall while being beaten by unidentified assailants on a street in Kampala.

 Discography

-Some of the records and albums he has released are with Afrigo Band:
+Some of the records and albums he released are with Afrigo Band: